 All UK Buddhist traditions need to respond to governmental, legal and cultural requirements to a greater or lesser extent.
 Equalities legislation has established religious identity as a "protected characteristic"; Religious Education frameworks identify Buddhism as one of the six major UK faiths to be studied in schools; Buddhist chaplains work in healthcare, prisons, further and higher educational establishments, the armed forces and other bodies.

 The NBO is a national, non-denominational body where these matters can be considered and co-ordinated.
 Since they affect all Buddhist communities in the UK, it is essential that Buddhists from many backgrounds work together to produce coherent and thoughtful responses.
 The future profile and influence of Buddhism in British life depends in part upon the decisions we make today.

-Frequently asked by government for “the Buddhist view” on issues ranging from organ donation to immigration procedures, we are insistent that there is no one Buddhist view; we can provide ‘a’ Buddhist view, or a range of views we know to be held among Buddhists.
+When asked for "the Buddhist view" on any topic we make clear that there is no one Buddhist view.
+We can provide 'a' Buddhist view, or a range of views we know to be held among Buddhists.

 We do not seek represent all Buddhists in the UK.

 What does the NBO do?